Everson Museum of Art, Syracuse

 Funk 'N Waffles

 The story of this place started years ago at Syracuse University when two college roommates began cooking up waffles for their friends.
-One night, they threw a party where free waffles were served as guests listed to live music--it was a hit.
+One night, they threw a party where musicians performed live and free waffles were served--it was a hit.
 After graduation, they opened a waffle-music hangout in Armory Square and have been dishing up delicious eats and great beats ever since.
 Check them out to hear music from local artists and enjoy creative food in a chill atmosphere.

 Empire Brewing Co.